Lotfollahi-lab/mintflow/docs/index.md

 :::
 ::::

-If you find Inigen useful for your research, please consider citing the Inigen manuscript.
+If you find MintFlow useful for your research, please consider citing the MintFlow manuscript.

 ```{toctree}
 :hidden: true